TheGamerz29/PHTB-/README.md

 LostMyPass is a website archived file password cracker.It is really fast at cracking password.
 # How to use?
 Open the batch file.Complete!

+# WiFi passview
+Wifi password recovery tool
+# How to use?
+Simply just launch the batch file.